DataDog/schema/README.md

     * Automated testing.
     * Ensuring quality of client submitted data.

-# How’s JSON Schema used at DataDog?
+# How’s JSON Schema used at Datadog?
-[Service Catalog](./service-catalog/README.md) is the first product that is actively leveraging JSON Schema at DataDog.
+[Service Catalog](./service-catalog/README.md) is the first product that is actively leveraging JSON Schema at Datadog.

-# DataDog JSON Schemas in Schema Store
+# Datadog JSON Schemas in Schema Store
-We have registered all DataDog JSON Schemas with the open source Schema Store.
-By registering with Schema Store, we have added capability for the popular IDEs to auto complete and validate DataDog’s JSON Schemas.
+We have registered all Datadog JSON Schemas with the open source Schema Store.
+By registering with Schema Store, we have added capability for the popular IDEs to auto complete and validate Datadog’s JSON Schemas.

 # IDEs with Schema Store Support.
 ![IDEs](ides-logo.png)